apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 insert into doris_sink select id,name from cdc_mysql_source;
 ```

-## Use FlinkCDC to access multi-table or whole database example
+## Use FlinkCDC to access multiple tables or the entire database (Supports MySQL, Oracle, PostgreSQL, SQLServer)

 ### grammar